-If a new report, what other information would public health need to link to the previous report (tracking cascade of outcomes)?

-Does physician or one of his/her team members have to take any action to “send” that new/amended report, or is it automatic? (primary use case)

-Would answers to the above two questions be the same if the information was being “sent” to (or pulled by) a clinical registry operated by Dr. z’s health system? (supplement 1)

-Are there additional results and associated triggers that need to be considered when the receiving system is a clinical registry (vs. public health)? (supplement 1)

-Treatment (Care Cascade)
+Treatment (Cure Cascade)

 Dr. Y performs a complete medication reconciliation to ascertain any potential drug-drug interactions and learns there is no risk.
 Dr. Y prescribes a daily fixed-dose combination of ledipasvir (90mg)/sofosbuvir (400mg) for 12 weeks as recommended by AASLD.
 Patient X’s insurer has a PA process in place for the medication Dr. Y is recommending, so the clinical pharmacist assembles and submits the necessary paperwork.
 Patient X is called by the case manager in 2 weeks that the medication has been approved and follows up with the next available appointment with the clinical pharmacist.
 Patient X follows up with the clinical pharmacist and receives counseling about adherence to the medication and picks up the medication and starts to take it.

+When the electronic order for the prescription is entered by Dr. Y, it also triggers a new report to public health and the clinical registry with which Dr. Y’s practice is affiliated.

 Questions for Workgroup: